evgenyneu/evgenii.com/app/blog/_posts/2014-04-02-write-good-content-nail-patel-interview.md

 Do content marketing.
 Write good content that people want to read and they will come to your site.
 Eventually some of them will end up converting.

-## Cross link
+## Cross-link

-Crosslink between your pages.
+Cross-link between your pages.
 Mashable does it well and that's why they rank high.

 ## Keywords ideas